-Writing a carefully thought out job description is another essential step.
+Writing a carefully thought-out job description for an office assistant is another essential step.
 An outstanding job description should include all of the requirements (must-haves, and nice-to-haves), duties, and principal responsibilities.
 Once these priorities are in order and verbally expressed in a job post, recruiters can start to do their magic and find skilled individuals who possess the professional and personal traits listed in the JD.

 Office Assistant role

 Office Assistant handles organizational and administrative tasks.
 Their role might involve organizing files, scheduling meetings and managing calendars, writing and proofreading, emailing, maintaining supplies, welcoming guests, and more.